-The importance and impact of this political action by the King varies, depending on the circumstances and the pace of public life.
+The importance and impact of this political action by the King vary, depending on the circumstances and the pace of public life.
 It is and must remain constant.
-However there are times when the role of the King, while remaining covered by ministerial responsibility, is perceived much more clearly, such as when a government is being formed.
+However, there are times when the role of the King, while remaining covered by ministerial responsibility, is perceived much more clearly, such as when a government is being formed.

 The Presidents of governments of the Regions and Communities take the oath before the King.
 He also grants audiences to members of government and parliament of the Regions and Communities.

 Ghent is a city that was made to be experienced.
 At almost every turn, there is something fantastic to see, explore, do or eat.
 It’s cultural, with its share of great museums, theatres, and art/design spaces.
 It’s historical, with castles, a fortress, centuries-old churches and beguinages to while away our day.
 And, it’s a foodie’s destination, known as much for its award-winning restaurants as it is for it’s laid back approach to all things food and beer.
 And, it’s all built around canals and waterways.